seung-lab/python-task-queue/README.md

 ## How to Achieve High Performance

 Attaining the quoted upload rates is simple but takes a few tricks to tune the queue.
 By default, TaskQueue will upload hundreds of tasks per second using its threading model.
 We'll show via progressive examples how to tune your upload script to get many thousands of tasks per second with near zero latency and memory usage.
 Note that the examples below use `sqs://`, but apply to `fq://` as well.
+These examples also use the old school style of task instantiation, but you can substitute the new style without consequence.

 ```python
 # Listing 1: 10s per second, high memory usage, non-zero latency